 My contract in Bombay has terminated and I am free to take up other employment.
 I have no pension.

-character reference from Dhunjibhoy written from The Willows, Windsor [England!]
+A character reference from Dhunjibhoy written from The Willows, Windsor

-dated 10th August 1923 confirms that their agreement had terminated.
-This
+[England!] dated 10th August 1923 confirms that their agreement had

 During the period Captain Linklater was with me, I found him a very hardworking man, absolutely reliable, trustworthy, honest and capable, and I can most safely recommend him for a similar post.